RichardGuedesRib/tharseo_backend/README.md

 **4. Backend Development ☑:**

-- Implementation of RESTful APIs in Java.
+- Implementation of RESTful APIs in Java..
 - Development of business logic.
 - Integration with the database.
 - Security implementation.